Presento: Public Speaking Preparation Platform Case Study

 Look into the camera!

-The prototypes are an Android-based app and a Progressive Web App (PWA) that was inspired by Material Design 3 as the design guideline.
+I created the prototypes as an Android-based app and a Progressive Web App (PWA) inspired by Material Design 3 as the design guideline.

 Before continuing the design process, I need to address the feedback from the first usability testing.